IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 - CRIT-2 (Unauthenticated Sources API Endpoints) has been **RESOLVED** by removing unused endpoints.
 - CRIT-3 (MongoDB Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.
 - CRIT-4 (Redis Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.
+- CRIT-12 (Insecure Rate Limiting Implementation) has been **RESOLVED** with sliding window rate limiting and progressive bans.

 The application demonstrates good security practices in input validation and rate limiting.
 Webhook authentication has been implemented.
 Unused Sources API endpoints have been removed to eliminate attack surface.
 MongoDB and Redis authentication were assessed but not implemented based on risk acceptance decision for local-only deployment with network isolation.
+Rate limiting has been hardened with sliding windows and progressive penalties.
 Remaining critical gaps include secrets management.

 ---